tomcoffingiii/mod-level-one-mounts/README.md

 Description: SQL to allow players to learn the initial riding skill and purchase mounts at level 1.
 ![image](https://github.com/user-attachments/assets/f57703d1-da70-4c02-b5f6-c3b21f176d37)

-Use level-one-mounts.sql to apply the changes to your world database.
+Instructions: Use level-one-mounts.sql on your world database (script references acore_world) to apply the changes to your world database.
 A server restart will be required for the changes to take affect.
 To revert back to level 20 mounts, use level-twenty-mounts.sql.

 This change affects the following mounts: